 Industry Accreditation Withdrawal

-Following the successful withdrawal of the Construction Site Operative, Construction Related Occupation and Construction Site Visitor cards, the only cards remaining which do not require a qualification are those which were issued and are still being renewed under Industry Accreditation (IA) also known as Grandfather Rights.
+Following the withdrawal of the Construction Site Operative, Construction Related Occupation and Construction Site Visitor cards, the only cards remaining which do not require a qualification are those issued under Industry Accreditation (IA) also known as Grandfather Rights.

 The IA route was closed to new applicants in 2010.
 However, existing card holders who obtained their card prior to 2010 under IA can continue to renew those cards on the same basis.